How is my commission calculated?

 You can make a deposit through Account Settings > Wallet Deposit or pressing ‘Add Funds’ on the top right of the screen.
 Alternatively, if you unlock a Bet Request but have insufficient funds, you will be prompted automatically to make a deposit to cover the Bet Request Liability.
 If you have previously made a deposit using a Debit or Credit card, the card details will have been securely stored to allow you to reuse the same card details for subsequent deposits.
 You will still be asked for your Card Security Number (CV2 - the last three numbers on the signature strip on the back of your card).

-What methods can I deposit by? / Can I deposit by Credit Card? / Can I deposit by Bank Transfer?
+What methods can I deposit by? / Can I deposit by Bank Transfer?

-We accept deposits via debit card (Visa, Mastercard, Electron and Maestro), credit card (Visa and Mastercard) and Bank Transfer.
-Debit and Credit deposits are instant, and Bank Transfers will be within an hour (before 9pm).
+We accept deposits via debit card (Visa, Mastercard, Electron and Maestro) and Bank Transfer.
+Debit card deposits are instant, and Bank Transfers will be within an hour (before 9pm).
 To make a Bank Transfer, login to your bank account as normal and send a manual payment to the following account:

 Account Name: BETCONNECT LTD